Polihale State Park: Location

+The park is the terminus for Kauai's road network on the western side of the island, and it is not possible to proceed overland further along the coast, either by vehicle or on foot.
+The Nā Pali Coast between Polihale Beach and Kalalau Beach can only be accessed by boat or helicopter.
+Kayak trips being a popular way to travel along this stretch of the coast, however, because of the direction of the ocean current, most kayak trips are one way and end at Polihale Beach.

 Facilities

 The park has running cold water, flush toilets, simple semi-private showers and a few pavilions.
 Visitors to the park should bring additional water, food, an umbrella or other shade apparatus and all supplies they feel they need.
 Nothing is available for purchase anywhere in the park.
 There is no medical facility or lifeguard available.
 Most of the year, especially during the Hawaiian Summer (March to October) the sun is extremely intense and there is no place to find shade.

 Activities

 Except for the usual water-related activities the park is officially open to campers.
 Swimming is safe only at the Queens Pond, located toward the southern end of the park.
 This is a wild beach.
 The shore is unprotected from the open ocean.
 The usual surfing, snorkeling, etc. are not safe activities along this beach.
 The beach drops off rapidly to deep water and rip currents along the shore are very strong, especially in the winter months.